Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/_posts/2025-11-04-post-Types-Of-Networks-And-Connections-And-Devices.md

 • Cables or Wireless Connections: The “roads” that data travels along. o Examples include Ethernet cables, fiber optic cables, or radio waves (for Wi-Fi).

-When data travels, it moves in packets — small chunks of information that include details about where they’re coming from and where they’re going.
-The topology determines which path those packets take and how efficiently they reach their destination.
-Why Network Topology Matters
-The topology you choose affects how well a network performs:
-• Speed: Some topologies allow data to move faster by reducing congestion.
-• Cost: More connections mean more cables and hardware — which can get expensive.
-• Reliability: Some topologies can keep working even if one connection fails.
-• Scalability: Certain layouts make it easier to add more devices later.
-In Short
-A network topology is like a road map for your data.
-It shows how devices are connected and how information travels from one point to another.
-Choosing the right topology helps ensure that the network is fast, reliable, and easy to maintain.
 Part 1: Digital Drawing Activity
 Instructions:
 1. Create one labeled drawing for each topology below.